How to Start an LLC in Kentucky

 This means that, if you live in KY, you can be your own registered agent (or you can appoint an employee).
 The downside of this approach is that your address will become public record, as it is required to list the mailing address of the agent on the business’ registration.

 A good option is to use a professional service.
 This protects your privacy, and also ensures that everything is handled correctly.
-Both Northwest Registered Agent and ZenBusiness are great options if you choose to go this route.
+Both ZenBusiness and Northwest Registered Agent are great options if you choose to go this route.

 Note: This step is optional, but recommended.